olli0601/PANGEA.HIV.sim/README.md

 Africa (Hayes R, Ayles H, Beyers N, et al., Trials 2014).

 This repository implements the regional model to generate sequence data and phylogenetic trees for a variety of generalised HIV epidemics and intervention scenarios.
+It is based on the HPTN071/PopART individual based model, see also here: https://github.com/mrehp2/POPART-IBM/tree/PangeaSim.

 #### Authors of PANGEA.HIV.sim